MicrosoftDocs/Contribute/Contribute/index.md

 ## Get more involved

 Other topics in this guide help you get started productively contributing to Microsoft Learn.
-They explain working with GitHub repositories, Markdown tools, and extensions used in the Microsoft Learn content.
+They explain working with GitHub repositories, Markdown tools, and extensions used in Microsoft Learn content.